Fibroid Belly Bulge & Weight Gain Pictures

 Depending on the makeup of your fibroids and your treatment goals, one type of treatment may be the clear best choice for you.
 Hysterectomy can be ideal if you’re done having children and want a permanent solution to fibroids, whereas myomectomy and uterine artery embolization are uterus-sparing, meaning that your uterus will remain intact after the procedure and there’s a chance that you can have children again in the future.
 The downside of these two treatments is that fibroids can come back, and they may not be ideal if you have several fibroids occupying your uterus.
 Uterine artery embolization has the distinct advantage of being the least invasive treatment approach, requiring the shortest downtime so you can get out of recovery and back to your life as quickly as possible.

-We’re here to help you reverse your fibroid belly.
+We’re here to help you reverse your fibroid belly bulge and weight gain caused by fibroids.
 Get in touch with us at ProFibroidMD in the greater Los Angeles area to learn more about your options when it comes to fibroid care.

 When it comes to fibroid treatment, we believe that less is more.
 A less invasive procedure means less trauma, less risk, and shorter recovery time.
 Learn more about why we opt for UFE, the least invasive treatment for uterine fibroids.